 Like most providers on the Terraform Registry, this one can be configured and authenticated in several ways.
 By default the provider will try to authenticate with GCP using User Application Default Credentials (ADCs) via the gcloud CLI utility.

-The provider exposes the credentials argument to allow for the configuration of a path to a service account key file.
+The provider exposes the credentials argument so you can point it at a service account key file.
 This file must be in JSON format.
-Alternatively, the use of environment variables is also possible.
+You can also use environment variables.
 The following shows available environment variables ordered by precedence:

 GOOGLE_CREDENTIALSGOOGLE_CLOUD_KEYFILE_JSONGOOGLE_KEYFILE_JSONAuthentication is automatically available when running Terraform commands if: